What is Black Garlic? Learn about the benefits of black garlic, how to make it, and how to integrate it into a healthy diet

 A side-by-side comparison of black garlic versus its white counterpart found it to have “the highest antioxidant and antimicrobial activities.”
 Researchers also noted its effect on methicillin-resistant Staphylococcus aureus virus.2

 Inflammation is the body’s way of protecting itself from bacteria, viruses, and other foreign invaders.
 Unfortunately, the body can turn on itself, attacking its own tissues.
-This can lead to various autoimmune diseases, such as arthritis, lupus and celiac disease.
+This can lead to various autoimmune diseases.

 Research on black garlic indicates it may be effective against autoimmune disorders such as dermatitis, which is inflammation of the skin.
 A recent study details how black garlic extract inhibited the formation of interleukin-6 and nitric monoxide in mice, key contributors to causing dermatitis.5